arduino/docs-content/content/library-examples/curie-ble/Genuino101CurieBLEBatteryMonitor/Genuino101CurieBLEBatteryMonitor.md

   blePeripheral.setAdvertisedServiceUuid(batteryService.uuid());  // add the service UUID

-  blePeripheral.addAttribute(batteryService);   // Add the BLE Battery service
+  blePeripheral.addAttribute(batteryService);   // Add the Bluetooth LE Battery service

   blePeripheral.addAttribute(batteryLevelChar); // add the battery level characteristic

   batteryLevelChar.setValue(oldBatteryLevel);   // initial value for this characteristic

-  /* Now activate the BLE device.
-It will start continuously transmitting BLE
+  /* Now activate the Bluetooth LE device.
+It will start continuously transmitting Bluetooth LE

-     advertising packets and will be visible to remote BLE central devices
+     advertising packets and will be visible to remote Bluetooth LE central devices

      until it receives a new connection */